 • Outstanding contributions to the undergraduate program through curriculum innovation, creativity in course design, the supervision of student research, or other significant contributions to the quality of the College’s teaching-learning environment.

 • Concerted effort to spread teaching innovations and best practices outside the home department and across the College or University.

-Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-February.
-An advisory committee and the Dean select award recipients by the end of April.
+Calendar for Submission and Evaluation of Nominations: A call for nominations is sent out in mid-January each year, with nominations accepted until mid-to-late February.
+An advisory committee and the Dean select award recipients, who will be announced in May.
 Each successful nominee is presented an award of $3500 at the beginning of the following academic year.